ARMmbed/mbed-os-5-docs/docs/tools/tools_intro.md

 For more information, please see the [Online Compiler page](developing-mbed-online-compiler.html).

-<span class="note"> **Note:** With Mbed-OS 5.12 release, ARM Compiler 6 will be the default ARM toolchain for all Mbed OS targets.
+<span class="note"> **Note:** With Mbed-OS 5.12 release, ARM Compiler 6 will be the default ARM toolchain for Mbed-OS developmet.
 Majority of Mbed OS targets/platforms are already compatible with ARM Compiler 6.
-Few targets currently using/supporting ARM Compiler 5 will also be migrated to ARM Compiler in future.
+Some existing targets still using/supporting ARM Compiler 5 will also be migrated to ARM Compiler 6 in future.
 Please be aware that all new/existing Mbed OS targets/developers must use ARM Compiler 6 for future development and all code contributions to Mbed OS will be validated with ARM Compiler 6. </span>

 ##### Third party development tools